Dino Crisis: Dino Crisis (1999)

-Dino Crisis takes place on a fictional location known as Ibis Island in the year 2009.
+Dino Crisis takes place in the year 2009 on a fictional location known as Ibis Island.
 The Secret Operation Raid Team (SORT) has sent an agent, Tom, to investigate a research facility.
 During the recon mission, he learns that Dr. Edward Kirk, a world-renowned scientist who was reported dead three years ago, is leading a secret weapons project within the facility.
 SORT sends four agents (Regina, Gail, Rick, and Cooper) to acquire Kirk and return him to custody.
 The team arrives on the island under the cover of darkness, dropping in via parachute.
 Cooper is blown off course and lands in the jungle away from the others.
 Lost in the dark, he is chased down by a Tyrannosaurus and eaten.
 The other three agents, unaware of his death, proceed with the mission.

 Dino Crisis 2 (2000)

 After the events of the previous game, unsafe research into time-distorting Third Energy has resulted in an entire research base, military institution, and fictional metropolis of Edward City to be transported to another time; along with all of its inhabitants.
 Secret Operations Raid Team operative Regina returns as one of the main playable characters, sent along as an adviser to the rescue team that travels through time to find survivors of the time displacement and recover data on the Third Energy experiments.
 Dylan Morton, the rescue team leader, is the second playable character.
 Despite Dylan and Regina initially going their separate ways, they end up joining forces to find a way back to the present.
 The player switches between controlling Regina and Dylan at specific points during the story.